LOG INbook a call

 They happen when you’re present enough to notice them.

-As a woman, how do you judge the future of our society?
+As a woman, how do you judge the future of our land or our societies?

 I think we are moving into a quieter kind of power.